 Library and Resource Center

 The CJHPS' new Library and Resource Center is located in Edwin Duncan Hall, 102 Suite.
 It is open to the ASU and broader publics during the office hours of the CJHPS.
 The collections include key scholarly journals, thousands of books, DVDs and rare archival materials pertaining to Jewish, Holocaust, and Peace Studies.
-The library also has to work stations for easy access to the USC Shoah Foundation's 55,000 survivor testimonies.
-It functions like a Central European Präsenzbibliothek, i.e. materials can be used on site, but not checked out.
+The library also has two work stations for easy access to the USC Shoah Foundation's 55,000 survivor testimonies.
+It functions like a Central European Präsenzbibliothek, i.e. materials can be used on site and manually checked out inside the library.

 Research and Teaching Resources